 - Accent Fabric: 10″ x 4″ plus two scraps about 2″x”2

-- Zipper – length of zipper should be at least the width of your fabric or longer.
+- Zipper: The length of the zipper should be at least the width of your fabric or longer.
 I like the zippers with long pulls for handbags.
-These are especially handy when cloth diapering when you may need to open the bag one handed.
+These are especially handy when cloth diapering when you may need to open the bag one-handed.

 Take your strap and press one edge in 1/4″ to the wrong side.
-Then fold wrong sides together along the long edge and press.
-Open it up, wrong side up and fold the two long edges to meet at that center fold and press.
-Then fold along the initial fold so raw edges are encased and press again.
-Now three edegs are folds and one short edge is raw. topstitch around the entire strap.
+Then fold the wrong sides of the fabric together along the long edge and press.
+Open it up, the wrong side up, and fold the two long edges to meet at that center fold and press.
+Then fold along the initial fold so raw edges are encased and pressed again.
+Now three edges of the fabric are folded and one short edge is raw. topstitch around the entire strap.
 Set aside.

 Lay PUL right side (shiny side) up and lay the zipper right side up across the top of one of the short ends.
 (Fig. 1) Lay the main fabric on top right side down so the zipper is sandwiched between the right sides of the pull and the lining.
 Pin in place.
 (Fig. 2)

-Using your zipper foot sew the layers together, making sure to stop and pull the zipper pull out of the way when needed.
-You may want to baste it on first, check your work and then sew it in place.
-(Fig. 3) Turn right side up and topstitch just the main fabric to the zipper.
+Using your zipper foot sew the layers together for the wet bag, making sure to stop and pull the zipper pull out of the way when needed.
+You may want to baste it on first, check your work, and then sew it in place.
+(Fig. 3) Turn the right side up and topstitch just the main fabric to the zipper.
 We don’t want unnecessary holes in the PUL.
 (Fig. 4)

 The strap will go on the side of the bag that the zipper pull is on when the zipper is shut.
 Place strap over main fabric RST a 1/2″ down from the zipper, raw edges aligned and baste in place only to the main fabric layer.

-Position bag inside out with PUL on one side of the zipper and the main on the other side.
+Position the wet bag inside out with PUL on one side of the zipper and the main on the other side.
 (Fig.1 & 2) I like to clip the zipper in place so I sew evenly there.
 (Fig. 3) Un-zip the zipper for turning.
 Sew down the length of the bag on one side.
-If you have a teflon foot you may want to use it here.
-Also remember to hand turn the wheel again while going over the zipper.
+If you have a Teflon foot you may want to use it here.
+Also, remember to hand turn the wheel again while going over the zipper.
 Repeat for the other side only leave a 3″ opening on the main fabric raw edge for turning.
 (Fig. 4)

-And you’re done!
+And you’re done with the wet bag!
 Now you can make some more because these have so many uses!

-There you have the DIY Wetbag.
-If you enjoyed this tutorial, you might also enjoy our Snaps 101 Tutorial.
+There you have the wet bag.
+If you enjoyed this tutorial, you might also enjoy some of these:

 Also, be sure to join our sewing community at the Peek-a-Boo Pattern Shop Facebook Group.